 Psychologically Safe Leader Assessment

-The leadership assessment can be assigned to leaders by an administrator authorized by an organization or used by individual leaders for their own personal and confidential learning and development.
+This leadership assessment can be administered to all leaders by their employer.
+It can also be used by individual leaders for their own personal and confidential learning and development.

-• A comprehensive list of leadership strategies known to support psychological health and safety.
+• A list of leadership strategies known to support PHS.

-• An online survey leaders can use to assess the extent to which they already use these strategies and areas for improvement.
+• An online survey leaders can use to understand which strategies they already use.
+It’ll also highlight areas for improvement.

-• A similar survey employees can use to give feedback about their perception of their leader’s strategies.
+• A survey for employees to capture their perception of their leader’s strategies.

-• This isn’t a personality or character assessment.
-It focuses only on the extent to which strategies known to support psychologically safe work are being implemented.
+This isn’t a personality or character assessment.
+It focuses on the extent strategies known to support psychologically safe work are being implemented.

 How does this align with the National Standard of Canada on Psychological Health and Safety in the Workplace?

-• The leadership strategies are based on addressing the psychosocial factors identified in the Standard that impact psychological health and safety.
+• The leadership strategies are based on addressing the psychosocial factors that impact PHS.

-• This assessment complements Guarding Minds at Work, which focuses on organizational approaches by focusing specifically on leadership strategies.
+• This assessment complements Guarding Minds at Work, a tool that centres around organizational approaches by focusing on leadership strategies.

-• Specifically provides a way to comply with the Competence and Training Clause 4.4.6.
+• It provides a way to comply with the Competence and Training Clause 4.4.6.

-• Read Clause 4.4.6 and learn more about how this assessment aligns with the National Standard of Canada
+• Read Clause 4.4.6 and learn more about how this assessment aligns with the National Standard.

 What does it measure?

-You can review the statements in both the leader assessment and employee feedback surveys to assess:
+The statements in both the leader assessment and employee feedback surveys assess:

 Communication and collaboration

-Effective communication involves the clear, timely, and transparent exchange of information that supports employees’ success at work.
-Respectful and inclusive collaboration engages every team member in ongoing conversations related to their work.
+Effective communication means clear, timely and transparent exchange of information.
+This supports employees’ success at work.
+Respectful and inclusive collaboration engages every team member.
 Learn more about communication and collaboration.

 Social intelligence